WeblateOrg/weblate/docs/admin/install.rst

 Filling up the database
 -----------------------

-After your configuration is ready, you can run :samp:`./manage.py syncdb` and :samp:`./manage.py migrate` to create database structure.
+After your configuration is ready, you can run :samp:`./manage.py migrate` to create database structure.
 Now you should be able to create translation projects using admin interface.

-In case you want to run installation non interactively, you can use :samp:`./manage.py syncdb --noinput` and then create admin user using :djadmin:`createadmin` command.
+In case you want to run installation non interactively, you can use :samp:`./manage.py migrate --noinput` and then create admin user using :djadmin:`createadmin` command.

 You should also login to admin interface (on ``/admin/`` URL) and adjust